apuem/documents/README.md

 ## Apuem - Documents
 ### The File Launcher.

 To start a .json file.
+With apuem you can quickly start a file, even if you can not remember the syntax of the file type.
+Open your JSON file now and copy it with one click or download a ready to go document.
+It is an empty example file that can be used as template to build something great fith it.

 ---